Add Us In

 DOL's Office of Disability Employment Policy (ODEP) also offers a range of resources to assist employees and employers in learning about work issues.
 These include:

 - Small Business and Disability Employment: Steps to Success (Toolkit)

 - Building an Inclusive Workforce: A Four-Step Reference Guide to Recruiting, Hiring, & Retaining Employees with Disabilities(Printed copies are available from ODEP's online order site.)

 Add Us In Consortia

-The ODEP-funded eight Add Us In consortia are led by the University of Missouri-Kansas City in Kansas City, Mo.; the Integrated Recovery Network in Los Angeles, Calif.; the Workplace Inc. in Bridgeport, Conn.; the University of Oklahoma in Norman, Okla.; the Board of Trustees of the University of Illinois in Chicago, Ill.; the National Organization on Disability in New York, N.Y.; the World Institute on Disability in Oakland, Calif.; and TransCen, Inc. in Rockville, Md.
+The ODEP-funded eight Add Us In consortia were led by the University of Missouri-Kansas City in Kansas City, Mo.; the Integrated Recovery Network in Los Angeles, Calif.; the Workplace Inc. in Bridgeport, Conn.; the University of Oklahoma in Norman, Okla.; the Board of Trustees of the University of Illinois in Chicago, Ill.; the National Organization on Disability in New York, N.Y.; the World Institute on Disability in Oakland, Calif.; and TransCen, Inc. in Rockville, Md.

-Each consortium is exploring different elements and approaches to determine what is the best way to increase the capacity of small businesses (resulting in changes in awareness, policy, or practices around disability hiring): Improving approaches made by business/job development professionals operating in the workforce system for employment of people with disabilities, influencing business and industry associations and co-opting them into the mission of viewing people with disabilities as potential valuable talent, and providing candidates with disabilities access to additional specific housing, health, support, education, and employment program resources to secure employment.
+Each consortium explored different elements and approaches to determine the best way to increase the capacity of small businesses (resulting in changes in awareness, policy, or practices around disability hiring): Improving approaches made by business/job development professionals operating in the workforce system for employment of people with disabilities, influencing business and industry associations and co-opting them into the mission of viewing people with disabilities as potential valuable talent, and providing candidates with disabilities access to additional specific housing, health, support, education, and employment program resources to secure employment.